 Effect of reconstitution of adaptive immunity on C. difficile colonization

 We sought to determine the contribution of adaptive immunity in clearance of C. difficile.
 To address this question we asked if reconstitution of adaptive immunity via transfer of splenocytes from wild-type mice into RAG1-/- mice, which are deficient in both B and T cells, is sufficient to clear C. difficile.
 Reports of immunization with various C. difficile antigen suggests that antibodies to these antigens may decrease colonization so we additionally asked if transfer of cells from mice immunized via natural infection with C. difficile might facilitate clearance [26,27].
-Splenocytes were collected from wild type donor mice that were either naïve or were colonized with C. difficile strain 630 for three weeks (figure 1A, supplemental figure1).
+Splenocytes were collected from wild type donor mice that were either naïve or colonized with C. difficile strain 630 for three weeks (figure 1A, supplemental figure1).
 The development of humoral immune responses to C. difficile in the donor mice was confirmed by the detection of high titers of anti-TcdA IgG in the serum while uninfected mice had undetectable levels of anti-TcdA serum IgG (p < 0.01) (figure 1B).
-Prior to the adoptive transfer, the recipient mice (RAG1-/-) were made susceptible to infection by pre-treatment with the antibiotic cefoperazone and then inoculated with C. difficile strain 630 spores.
-Three days after C. difficile challenge, mice received transfer .
-The recipient mice were randomly assigned to one of three groups and either received splenocytes from the naïve wild type donors, splenocytes from infected wild type donors or vehicle (figure 1A).
-To confirm the success engraftment of the WT cells, we measured total serum IgG in the recipient mice three-weeks post transfer.
+Prior to the adoptive transfer, recipient mice (RAG1-/-) were made susceptible to infection by pre-treatment with the antibiotic cefoperazone and then inoculated with C. difficile strain 630 spores.
+Three days after C. difficile challenge, mice received splenocytes transfer.
+Recipient mice were randomly assigned to one of three groups and either received splenocytes from naïve wild type donors, splenocytes from infected wild type donors or vehicle (figure 1A).
+To confirm the successful engraftment of the WT cells, we measured total serum IgG in the recipient mice three-weeks post transfer.
 The mice that received splenocytes had significantly higher levels of serum IgG three-weeks post-transfer compared to the mice that received vehicle (p <0.05) (figure 1C).
 Of the mice that received splenocytes, two did not develop any detectable serum IgG.
 There was no difference in the levels of serum IgG between the mice that received splenocytes from infected donors versus uninfected donors (p >0.05).
 Furthermore, we determined that we successfully transferred anti-C. difficile immunity as we detected anti-TcdA IgG only the serum from the mice that received splenocytes from the infected donors (p < 0.01) (figure 1D).